-I used a combination of cumin, chili powder, paprika and oregano.
-This mix provided the right balance of earthiness and heat.
+These ground beef tacos are seasoned with a mix of cumin, chili powder, paprika and oregano that gives them the right balance of heat.

 1 tablespoon canola oil

 1/4 teaspoon black pepper

 1–14-1/2 ounce can diced fire-roasted tomatoes

 Toppings: chopped lettuce, diced tomatoes, sour cream, shredded cheddar and monterey jack cheese

 Heat the oil in a large skillet over medium high heat.
 Sauté the onions until they start to soften, about 4 minutes.
 Stir in the garlic, cumin, chili powder, paprika, oregano, salt and pepper and cook until fragrant, about 1 minute.

 Add the ground beef and cook, breaking it up with a spoon, until it is no longer pink, about 5-6 minutes.
 Stir in the tomatoes and simmer for 10 minutes until thickened.